-Street Ransom was birthed out of the Straight Street ministry, which serves at-risk youth in the Roanoke Valley by helping them find healing, meeting their immediate needs, and creating a safe space where they can encounter Jesus Christ.
+Street Ransom was founded out of the Straight Street ministry, which serves youth in the Roanoke Valley by helping them find healing, meeting their immediate needs, and creating a safe space where they can encounter Jesus Christ.

 In 2013 an FBI agent reached out to Straight Street’s staff with a dilemma that had no simple solution.
 A teenage girl had been rescued from a life of trafficking.
 Although she was to be reunited with her family eventually, there was no suitable housing for her during this interim period other than a juvenile detention center.

 Like most victims, this teen struggled with an array of emotional issues, battling shame and feelings of abandonment.
 Being held in a juvenile detention center, alongside criminals, would only reinforce these misguided feelings.
 If not provided the appropriate help after being rescued, this girl was likely to return to a life of abuse being trafficked by another perpetrator.